Goldman Sachs on Amazon

 Amazon’s business model

-Amazon’s business model is unique.
-In its model, customer requirements are identified individually.
-The company focuses on tracking more and more customers, and the business is mainly driven by AWS (or Amazon Web Services).
+Amazon is customer-passionate.
+In its business model, customer requirements are identified individually.
+The company focuses on tracking increasingly more customers, mainly through AWS (Amazon Web Services).

 Amazon’s business model focuses on its potential to capture the global (ACWI) (VEU) retail market.
 Although Facebook (FB) and Google (GOOGL) have sizeable addressable markets, their markets are still small compared to Amazon’s, which implies that Amazon’s sales growth will only accelerate.
 (Read Market Realist’s “Success of Prime Day Will Influence Amazon’s 3Q Revenue Growth” to learn more about Amazon’s revenue growth.)

 Other firms’ recommendations for Amazon

 Wolfe Research, RBC Capital, and J.P.
 Morgan (JPM) also have positive views of Amazon (AMZN).
 As the chart above shows, on a YTD (year-to-date) basis, Amazon had returned nearly 21% on November 2, 2016.
 It returned nearly 43% in the past year and 251% in the past five years as of the same date.
 By comparison, the broad-market S&P 500 Index (SPY) has returned 88% in the past five years.